 The door should be opened slowly to keep smoke from spilling into your room.
 If you have a problem with smoke spillage, check to see that all kitchen and bathroom fans have been shut off.
 They can cause negative pressure in the house which pulls smoke out of the fireplace.

-• NOTE: The inline fan, if installed, should be shut off during refuelling to prevent smoke from spilling out of the fireplace.
+• NOTE: The central heat and internal blowers, if installed, should be shut off during refuelling to prevent smoke from spilling out of the fireplace.

 TROUBLESHOOTING PROBLEMS

 If smoke comes into the house when the door is opened: